Alatheus and Saphrax: Saphrax

 Saphrax (died c.
 400) was a Greuthungi chieftain, who led the tribe along with Alatheus.
 Both names appear to have been Alanic; they may have been Sarmatian/Alan.
 After the death of the King Vithimiris while fighting against the Huns in 376, Alatheus and Saphrax became regents and guardians of Vithericus, infant son of Vithimiris.
 He and Alatheus commanded the Greuthungi, while Fritigern commanded the Thervingi, numbering an army of 10,000 (according to contemporary Ammianus Marcellinus) in the Battle of Adrianople in 378 against the Roman Empire.
 It is theorized that Saphrax led a Hun-Alan contingent.
 Ending in defeat for Rome, many of their followers rampaged through the Eastern Empire until they were settled years after by Theodosius treaties in Pannonia Prima.
 Remnants were recruited into the Roman army.

-In Popular Culture
+In popular culture

-A fictionalized account of Saphrax and Altheaus' deeds are featured heavily in the last episode of the animated series, The Venture Bros.
+A fictionalized account of Saphrax and Altheaus' deeds is featured heavily in the final episode of the animated series The Venture Bros.